SciOmics/TCGA_Melanoma_RNASeq/README.md

 | 4 | 3 | 21 |

 **Table 2.
 Summary of the number of samples from disease stages.**
 There shouldn't be metastatic samples labeled Stage 0 or stage 1, and probably not stage 2 either.
 This is concerning.
-I could eliminate early stage samples, but this would substaintally lower our sample size.
-I'll leave these samples in for now and see how they related to other samples in a PCA.

 ___